Why Smartlands Network

-Noteworthy, when every oracle is created on the blockchain, the substantial amount of SLT tokens is locked in the oracle’s account and can be released up again only when the oracle is not required in the network anymore (in case it has no investor or token in circulation depending on the oracle’s decisions).
+Noteworthy, when every oracle is created in the ecosystem, the substantial amount of SLT tokens is locked in blockchain and can be released up again only when the oracle is not required in the network anymore (in case it has no investor or token in circulation depending on the oracle’s decisions).

 Supposed that Oracle’s operators will also run their own watcher nodes (they can also run PoS Validator nodes, but it’s not mandatory) and for their convenience Smartlands team will prepare a special set of modules allowing Oracles’ centralized system to get real-time notifications from their specially configured watcher nodes.

 If Compliance oracle is responsible for the governance of the asset, the token will behave as a regulated digital security token, meaning that every transaction involving the asset should have to be mandatory approved by the oracle prior to being settled on the Ledger.
 Compliance oracles can decline the transaction execution upon their sole decision and are also able to forcibly move the tokens between wallets to overrule consequences of scams or to execute courts and authorities’ decisions (although additional security measures are applied to the process to make it less prone to oracles’ vulnerabilities or hacks).